Plan Your Visit

 Active duty military families | FREE

-Admission is free each first Wednesday and third Saturday of the month, thanks to support from Salt Lake County Zoo, Arts and Parks (ZAP).
+Admission is free for everyone on the first Wednesday and third Saturday of the month, thanks to support from Salt Lake County Zoo, Arts and Parks (ZAP) and the Utah Division of Arts and Museums/National Endowment for the Arts.
+Free access may vary for special ticketed exhibitions.
+Free tickets must be reserved in advance through our ticketing page.

-The UMFA supports Museums for All.
-Present a Utah Horizon or EBT (Electronic Benefit Transfer) card and valid photo ID to receive free admission for 1–4 visitors.
+The UMFA supports Museums for All with free admission for those in our community who receive food assistance.
+Present a Utah Horizon, EBT (Electronic Benefit Transfer), or WIC (Women, Infants, and Children) card and valid photo ID to receive free admission for up to four visitors.

 Blue Star Museums